alex6H/ArcGIS_Toolbox/README.md

 - No Selective Copy: All bookmarks from the source map are copied; selective copying is not yet supported.
 - Web Map Format: Only works with "Web Map" items (not "Web Scene" or other types).

-# Licence
+## License

-This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 You are free to:
-- Share: Copy and redistribute the material in any medium or format.
+- **Share** — copy and redistribute the material in any medium or format
-- Adapt: Remix, transform, and build upon the material.
+- **Adapt** — remix, transform, and build upon the material

-Under the following terms:
+Under these terms:
-- Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- **Attribution** — Give appropriate credit, link to the license, and indicate changes
-- NonCommercial: You may not use the material for commercial purposes.
+- **NonCommercial** — Not for commercial use
-- Citation: If you republish or modify the material, please include a citation to the original work.

-No additional restrictions: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+- **Citation** — Cite the original work if republished

-For more details, see the full license at https://creativecommons.org/licenses/by-nc/4.0/.
+For full details, see the [license](https://creativecommons.org/licenses/by-nc/4.0/).

+## Contact & Issues

+- For help, feature requests, or bug reports, open an issue
+- Questions or suggestions?
+Reach out via GitHub or create a discussion